cambiotraining/bacterial-genomics/materials/03-nextflow.md

 ## Snakemake

-In this tutorial we've focused on Nextflow but many people in the bioinformatics community use Snakemake.
-Similar to Nextflow, the Snakemake workflow management system is a tool for creating reproducible and scalable data analyses.
-The main difference is that workflows are described via a human readable, Python based language.
-They can be seamlessly scaled to server, cluster, grid and cloud environments, without the need to modify the workflow definition.
-Finally, Snakemake workflows can entail a description of required software, which will be automatically deployed to any execution environment.
+In this section we've focused on Nextflow but many people in the bioinformatics community use [Snakemake](https://snakemake.readthedocs.io/en/stable/).
+Similar to Nextflow, the Snakemake workflow management system is a tool for creating reproducible and scalable data analyses and it supports all the same features mentioned above.
+Perhaps the most noticeable difference for users is that Snakemake is based on the Python programming language.
+This makes it more approachable for those already familiar with this language.

 ## Summary

 ::: {.callout-tip}
 ## Key Points

+- Workflow management software is designed to simplify the process of orchestrating complex computational pipelines that involve various tasks, inputs and outputs, and parallel processing.
+- Using workfow managent software to manage complex pipelines has several advantages: reproducibility, parallel task execution, automatic software management, scalability (from a local computer to cloud and HPC cluster servers) and "checkpoint and resume" ability.
+- Nextflow and Snakemake are two of the most popular workflow managers used in bioinformatics, with an active community of developers and several useful features:
+  - Flexible syntax that can be adapted to any task.
+  - The ability to reuse and share modules written by the community.
+  - Integration with code sharing platforms such as GitHub and GitLab.
+  - Use of containerisation solutions (Docker and Singularity) and software package managers such as Conda.
 :::

 ## Credit